samcday/rmarsh/README.md

 ### A note on strings

 When encoding, if we encounter raw Go `string` types, we'll assume they're UTF-8 encoded.
-If a specific encoding needs to be used, you should wrap the string in an `RString` and specify the specific character encoding used.
+If a specific encoding needs to be used, you should wrap the string in an `IVar` (use the `NewEncodingIVar` helper) and specify the character encoding used.

-## TODO

- * encoding support on Symbol

 ## Useful links